ladybug-tools/spider/read-gbxml/gbxml-viewer/README.md

 ## [Spider gbXML sample files]( http://www.ladybug.tools/spider/read-gbxml/gbxml-viewer/r7/gbxml7-viewer-02-github-api-menu/gbxml-viewer7-github-api-spider-samples.html )

-* Two scripts that show how the cure file may be used to load a number of gbXML files
+* Two scripts that show how the core file is used to load a number of gbXML files

 ***